after12am/ofZyabuZyabu/README.md

 An openframeworks tiny experiment of sound reactive which is a kind of sound art.
-In response to the sound, I'm creating a video using basic primitive like a ball in this experiment.
+In response to the sound, I'm creating a video using basic primitive like a ball.
 This is my first trial to know what sound reactive is.

 [View Full Captured Demo](https://vimeo.com/35128266)